dan1229/django_dans_notifications/docs/email-templates.md

 ### password_reset.html

 Email to send on a password reset request.
-Should include link for user to go to, to actually reset their password.
+Should include a link for the user to reset their password.

 | Name                 | Type | Required | Description                         |
 |----------------------|------|----------|-------------------------------------|